Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

           rootElement: undefined, // will default to "root",
           orientation: undefined, // horizontal, vertical, or centered
-          customContent: undefined, // If provided, all items will render using the same customContent, unless an item has been assigned customerContent
+          customContent: undefined, // If provided, all items will render using the same customContent, unless an item has been assigned customerContent items
-          hideChildren: undefined, // If true, the tree is trimmed items
         }
         const indexedItems = Simple_Tree.render(instructions);